Padres get Pham, Cronenworth from Rays for Renfroe - WHIZ News

+“We tried to address every area of our ballclub and we feel we’re improved at this point,” Preller said.

+The Padres need to get better.
+Even with $300 million slugger Manny Machado and rookie phenom Fernando Tatis Jr., they had their ninth straight losing season and missed the playoffs for the 13th consecutive year.
+They finished last in the NL West at 70-92, their fourth season in a row with 90-plus losses.

-Pham gives the rebuilding Padres some pop after they finished near the bottom in the majors in most offensive categories last season, when they were last in the NL West at 70-92.
+Pham gives the rebuilding Padres some pop after they finished near the bottom in the majors in most offensive categories.

 Pham hit .273 with a .369 on-base percentage, 21 home runs and 68 RBIs last year.
 He set the Rays’ franchise record with a 48-game on-base streak.
-He helped the Rays beat Oakland in the AL wild-card game and then batted .333 with one homer in the Rays’ division series loss to Houston.
+He helped Tampa Bay beat Oakland in the AL wild-card game and then batted .333 with one homer in the Division Series loss to Houston.

 He broke in with the St. Louis Cardinals in 2014 and was traded to the Rays on July 31, 2018.